MontreTT/Data-analysis/data-analysis project 1/developer_anual_pay/README.md

 ![csv after column feature](dataset_after_column_feature.png)

-## Now we need to see in general the comparison between remote
+## Now we need to compare the average salaries of Remote workers  with that of Hybrid workers and On-Site workers.

 ## Our first hypothesis suggests the initial hypothesis is False and remote workers actually get paid more .
 ### We need to filter data so we are sure we havent made any mistakes and we are not biased.